-If you do not use directory services, create a local user in the Kerio Operator administration:
+If you do not use directory services, create a local user in the Kerio Operator administration.
+In section Configuration \rightarrow Users, click on the Add option.

-- 1. In the Configuration $\rightarrow$ Users section, click Add. - 2.
-The Add User dialog box opens. - On the General tab, type username and password.
-The username must not contain spaces, diacritics and special symbols. - 4.
-Click OK.
+On the General tab, fill in username and password.
+The username must not contain spaces, national and special symbols.
+Other items are optional.